workstep/qa-challenge/README.md

 - [ ] Search & Filter
   - [ ] Searching for candidates works
   - [ ] Search and filter state carries over between views when navigating from the side nav

-## Running The App

----

-Step 1: Run `yarn install` to install all of the project dependencies Step 2: Run `blitz prisma migrate dev` to set up your local sqlite database Step 3: Run `blitz db seed` to populate the database with candidate data Step 4: Run `blitz dev` to start the server (if you need to change the default port of 3000, append `-p 4000` or the port number of your choosing)

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.